Connectors

 Connector info

-The second field group identifies what kind of system we're dealing with.
+This group identifies what kind of system you're connecting to.

 Type